• Thu. Nov 27th, 2025

 ALL BADGES ACCEPTED

-Vehicles displaying this permit in Cyprus can park in:
+Vehicles displaying this permit in Cyprus can park freely in:

 BLUE BADGE APPROVAL

-In 2007, the Cyprus Parliament brought the island in line with the rest of the European Union by approving the use of blue badges across Cyprus.
-As a result, all European blue badges, as well as those issued in the United Kingdom are accepted across the island.
-Cypriot authorities introduced their own blue badge scheme and facilitated the installation of several designated disabled parking places for blue badge holders.
+In 2007, the Cyprus Parliament brought the island in line with the rest of the European Union.
+It did this by approving the use of blue badges across Cyprus.
+As a result, all European blue badges, as well as those issued in the United Kingdom, can be used across the island.
+Cypriot authorities introduced their own blue badge scheme shortly after this and facilitated the installation of several designated disabled parking spaces for blue badge holders across the island.

 CYPRUS BLUE BADGES

-Cyprus residents can apply for a blue badge in Cyprus, and user guidelines are available from the Department for Social Inclusion of Persons with Disabilities.
+All Cyprus residents with mobility issues are able to apply for a blue badge in Cyprus.
+User guidelines are available from the Department for Social Inclusion of Persons with Disabilities.
 The authority responsible for issuing blue badges is the ‘Service for the Care and Rehabilitation of the Disabled’, which is part of the Ministry of Labour and Social Insurance.

 APPLYING FOR A CYPRUS BLUE BADGE